JadeSure/my_old_blog/_posts/2021-01-04-Electronics-lover.md

 ---
 layout:     post
 title:      Electronics Lover
-subtitle:   It includes assembling, maintenance, fixing problems for PC, iPhone; Rebuild and be familiar with operation system, such as Linux, MacOS and Windows; Build firewall for Internet bar to avoid ip flooding.
+subtitle:   It includes assembling, maintenance, fixing problems for PC, iPhone; Rebuild and be familiar with operation system, such as Linux, MacOS and Windows; Build firewall for Internet bar to avoid ping flooding.
 date:       2021-01-04
 author:     Shuo Wang
 header-img: img/computers_phones/post-bg-aircraft.JPG